Architecture of generated apps

 OutSystems includes a unique deployment engine capable of generating and deploying standard web or mobile hybrid applications from a comprehensive set of visual models

-This approach allows developers to focus on modeling their applications in a way that best suits particular business requirements, supporting low-code integration with other services or technologies, while ensuring continuous functionality, security and performance updates via our optimized code-generation technology.
+This approach allows developers to focus on modeling their applications in a way that best suits particular business requirements, supports integration with other services or technologies, and ensures continuous functionality, security and performance updates via our optimized code-generation technology.

 OutSystems standard architecture with no lock-in, ensures that your IP and investment is protected in case you ever wish to discontinue your OutSystems subscription.